AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 2) The rule's pattern doesn't match any particular domain(s)
 3) The rule's pattern doesn't contain regular expressions

-When all these conditions are met, the `domain` modifier will match both the referrer doman **and** the target domain.
+When all these conditions are met, the `domain` modifier will match both the referrer domain **and** the target domain.

 If some of the conditions above aren't met but the rule contains modifiers `cookie` or `csp`, the target domain will still be matched.